hacks-guide/Guide_Vita/docs/installing-h-encore-(qcma).md

 #### Section III - Opening h-encore

-1. Launch the h-encore² application while holding down the (R) button
+1. Launch the h-encore² application while holding down the <Btn btn="r" /> button
-    + If prompted about trophies, select "Yes" while continuing to hold down the (R) button
+    + If prompted about trophies, select "Yes" while continuing to hold down the <Btn btn="r" /> button
 1. If the exploit was successful, you will now see the h-encore bootstrap menu
     + If the exploit gets stuck, reboot your device and try again
     + If you can't reboot normally, hold the power button down for over 30 seconds to force a reboot
-1. Press (Cross) to exit the application
+1. Press <Btn btn="confirm" /> to exit the application

 #### Section IV - Configuring HENkaku